Wilkie Sugar Loaf trail: Trail outline

 The trail is approximately 3.2 km (return) in length and is mostly a steady upward climb, rising over 350 m to the peak of Wilkie Sugar Loaf Mountain.
 The trail offers two different mountain top look-offs.
 A trail to the summit has existed since at least 1969, probably much earlier.

 The south-western look-off presents views toward the Pollets Cove-Aspy Fault Wilderness Area, the Aspy Fault plateau and Aspy Fault to the west, the plateau of the Cape Breton Highlands National Park in the distance to the south, as well as Aspy Harbour, the beach at Cabots Landing and the villages of Cape North and Dingwall to the south and east.

 The northern look-off presents a view of the hills to the north and to the hamlets of Bay St. Lawrence and St. Margaret Village, the Bay St. Lawrence and the open Gulf of St. Lawrence beyond.
 On a very clear day it is possible to see the 115 km across the Cabot Strait to Newfoundland to the north-east.

 Trail access

+This trail lies on privately owned land and is maintained by local volunteers.
+The trail is intended for local use only.
 Wilkie Sugarloaf Trail can be accessed from the Bay St Lawrence Road, 1.15 km north of the entrance of Cabots Landing Provincial Park in the community of Sugarloaf, Victoria County.
-The trail head is at 46°57'11.76"N, 60°27'39.66"W (N46 57.196 W060 27.661) and is marked by orange flagging tape and two yellow stones.
-This trail lies on privately owned land and is maintained by local volunteers.